Reservoir Committee Meetings for 2017

 Frequently Asked Questions

 Boating - Non-motorized boating is permitted on all of the town's water bodies.
 Canoes/Kayaks are allowed on the Res.
-There's even a "put in" point just past the vehicle gate as you head toward the new spillway bridge from the Lowell St. entrance.
+There's even a "put in" point just past the vehicle gate as you head toward the wildlife habitat gardens from the Lowell St. entrance.

 Parking - The parking lots off Lowell Street are available year around.
 Another access point is from Hurd Field lot (behind Trader Joes) and then a short walk across the field to the Res.

 Swimming - Swimming is permitted at the Res Beach area during open hours in the Summer.

 Issues and BackgroundThe 65 acre Reservoir area (the 'Res') in northwest Arlington Massachusetts on the border with Lexington contains the second largest body of water in the town (28 acres).
 It is a man-made pond originally constructed in 1871 by damming Munroe Brook that flows from Lexington.
 The dam is an earthen embankment along the southern edge of the Reservoir some 600 yards long and as high as 14 feet (although the water level is much lower).
 The Reservoir discharges into Mill Brook that flows through Arlington and empties into the Lower Mystic Lake which then feeds the Mystic River.
 The Res was used as a town water supply until Arlington joined the Metropolitan Water District in 1899.